 Hawaiian surfers surf on longboards using paddles to maneuver the waves, dates all the way back to the sixteenth century.
 For many moons, SUP-ing was almost exclusively a surfing discipline, but in the early 2000s, some Hawaiian boarders began unofficially participating in cross-channel racing between the islands.
 Shortly thereafter, the sport finally made its way to the mainland United States.

-The first touring board manufacturer, Tahoe SUP, was born.
+The first touring board manufacturer was Tahoe SUP.
 With the addition of SUP fishing and SUP yoga, this adaptable mode of transportation was well on its way to becoming one of the most popular outdoor activities.

-Here in the Lowcountry, our intricate waterways and the tidal saltmarsh environment offer the perfect terrain for SUP-ers of all abilities.
+Here in the Lowcountry, our intricate waterways and the tidal salt marsh environment offer the perfect terrain for SUP-ers of all abilities.
 Here are a few of the reasons to (pardon the pun) jump on board:

-Balance.
 SUP-ing is a fantastic way to challenge and improve your balance.
 Most SUP beginners go from wobbly- legged to firm-footed in the course of a 90-minute Intro to SUP class.
 The most common review heard from new paddleboarders?
 “I never thought this would be so easy!”

-Exercise.
 Leisurely touring on a SUP burns, on average, 300 to 450 calories an hour.
 It’s a full-body workout that’s low-to-no impact, making it perfect for all ages.

 Gliding along with the sensation of walking on water, coupled with the rhythm of paddling, will melt away stress.

 For more than 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and standup paddleboarding.
 Don’t miss the guided full moon kayak tour, which explores the salt marsh.
-843-686-6996 or outsidehiltonhead.com.
+843-686-6996 or www.outsidehiltonhead.com.